antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

                                                {
                                                   text = "This is a very rude movie" });

+Console.WriteLine($"Text: {sampleStatement.text} | Prediction: {(resultprediction.PredictionLabel ?
+"Negative" : "Positive")} sentiment");
 ```

-In that sample, you can guess that the prediction won't be very positive because of the provided text.. ;)
+In that sample, you can guess that the prediction won't be positive because of the provided text.. ;)

 You can find all the code of the sentiment analisys example [here](https://github.com/dotnet/machinelearning-samples/tree/features/samples-new-api/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis).